Mj12-Studio/ue-hexgridmanager-docs/documents/documentation/documentation.md

 ![SetHexagonDistance](./images/blueprint_sethexagondistance.png "SetHexagonDistance Blueprint node")

 Set the size of the hexagon grid by tiles from center.
-HexGridManager will use this value when spawning tiles if **GridShape** is set to *Hexagon*.
+HexGrid will use this value when spawning tiles if **GridShape** is set to *Hexagon*.

 >[*void*](#void) &nbsp; **SetHexagonDistance** &nbsp; ([Int](#int) `Distance`);